newton-c/Learn_R_from_STATA/docs/Matching.md

 We must also specify the dataset we're using with `data = ` and the algorithm we want with `method = `.

+Using `matchit()`, you can then see how well balanced the matches are using `summary()`.
+You will see statistiques about the balance of the original data, the matched data, as well as information about how many observarions were matched in the treated group, how many were matched in the control group, and how many were omitted.

 ```
 library(MatchIt)
 library(modelsummary)